-AP FACT CHECK: Claims from Trump and Biden’s first debate
+AP FACT CHECK: False claims flood Trump-Biden debate

 THE FACTS: Better check the tape.
 While Trump had called for the Big Ten conference to hold its 2020 football season, he wasn’t the only one.
 Fans, students, athletes and college towns had also urged the conference to resume play.

-When the Big Ten announced earlier this month that it reverse an earlier decision to cancel the season because of COVID-19, Trump tweeted his thanks: “It is my great honor to have helped!!!”
+When the Big Ten announced earlier this month that it reversed an earlier decision to cancel the season because of COVID-19, Trump tweeted his thanks: “It is my great honor to have helped!!!”

 The conference includes several large universities in states that could prove pivotal in the election, including Pennsylvania, Iowa, Michigan, Minnesota, Ohio and Wisconsin.